Hamster3600/KopiowaniePlikowDoUSB/README.md

 # How to run a program
-1. Set variables -  destination and source
+1. Set destination and source in kopiowanieUSB.bat file
 2. Run a kopiowanieUSB.bat